Tips to Help You Get Along With Your Boss

 Tips to Manage Up for an Effective Relationship With Your Boss

-And, face it, whether you like it or not, you're in charge of your relationship with your boss.
+Whether you like it or not, you're in charge of your relationship with your boss.
 No one will ever share as much concern as you do that the quality of the relationship helps you achieve your goals.
-At the same time, your boss has information that you need to succeed.
-He can't do his job or accomplish his goals without your help.
+Your boss has information that you need to succeed.
+At the same time, he can't do his job or accomplish his or the company's goals without your help.

 Get to know your manager as a person—she is one, after all.
 She shares the human experience, just as you do, with all of its joys and sorrows.

-2. Recognize that success at work is not all about you; put your boss's needs at the center of your universe.
+Recognize that success at work is not all only about you; consider your bosses needs as well.
 Identify your boss's areas of weakness or greatest challenges and ask what you can do to help.
 What are your boss's biggest worries; how can your contribution mitigate these concerns?

 Instead, compliment your boss on something he does well.
 Provide positive recognition for contributions to your success.
 Make your boss feel valued.
 Isn't this what you want from him for you?

-5. Learning how to read your boss's moods and reactions is also a helpful approach to communicate more effectively with him.
-There are times when you don't want to introduce new ideas; if he is preoccupied with making this month's numbers, your idea for a six-month improvement may not be timely.
+Learning how to read your boss's moods and reactions is also a helpful approach to communicate more effectively with him.
+There are times when you don't want to introduce new ideas.
+If they are preoccupied with making this month's numbers, your idea for a six-month improvement may not be timely.